 The College is obliged to run courses in a cost-effective manner.
 This will normally be determined by the number of students enrolled on a course.
 If, at the start of a course, the viability of the course has to be questioned due to low numbers, the College will explore the possibilities of running it in another way or at a higher fee.
 As a last resort the College may cancel the course.
 The viability of the course will also be reviewed at the start of each new term.

 There are no refunds on short courses of 12 weeks or less in duration.
-For all other courses once a student has attended for more than two weeks, the full fee is payable.
+For all other courses once a student has attended for more than 28 days, the full fee is payable.
 This rule applies to all courses, including self-financing activity.
 Where a student withdraws within the first two weeks, or fails to start, and has paid a fee, a £30 administration fee will be due.

 Where the MET cancels the course, either a full refund will be given or the student will be given the option to transfer any payment to a future/alternative course within the same academic year.

 No refund will be initiated if classes are cancelled due to circumstances beyond our control.